 - 1. New manholes shall use plastic or rubber rings. - 2.
 The adjustment rings shall conform to pavement slope using wedge shapes, and other thickness adjustment rings as required.
 Wedge rings shall be installed at the top of the ring stack.
 A maximum 1⁄4 inch thick solid adjustment shim ring may be used over the wedge ring. - 3.
 Catch basin and field inlet adjustment rings may be plastic or rubber rings.
-Catch basin adjustment rings shall be installed such that 11⁄2 inches to two inches of concrete may be vibrated under the frame during the installation of the curb and gutter. - 4.
+Catch basin adjustment rings shall be installed such that 11⁄2 inches to 2 inches of concrete may be vibrated under the frame during the installation of the curb and gutter. - 4.
 Secure grade riser rings and adjustment rings with Engineer-approved butyl rubber sealant or using the manufacturer's recommended method. - 5.
-For polyethylene rings, a 3⁄4 inch diameter, continuous bead of butyl rubber adhesive is required to be installed between each ring.
+For polyethylene rings, a /4 inch diameter, continuous bead of butyl rubber adhesive is required to be installed between each ring.
 A double ring of sealant is required between the concrete manhole and adjacent ring.
 A double ring of sealant is also required between the casting and adjacent rings unless concrete is to be vibrated between the casting and rings for concrete paving.
-For concrete paving, the ring adjustment shall include a double ring of adhesive, 1⁄4 inch thick, between the top solid shim ring and the first polyethylene ring below the shim. - 6.
-Where asphalt pavement is constructed, adjustment rings shall be adjusted so the manhole casting rim is no more than 1⁄4 inch below pavement grade, as measured with a ten foot straight edge, and conforming to the pavement slope. - 7.
-The adjustment rings and frame shall not exceed a total height of 21 inches.
+For concrete paving, the ring adjustment shall include a double ring of adhesive, 1⁄4 inch thick, between the top solid shim ring and the first polyethylene ring below the shim.

+- 6. Where asphalt pavement is constructed, adjustment rings shall be adjusted so the manhole casting rim is no more than 1⁄4 inch below pavement grade, as measured with a 10 foot straight edge, and conforming to the pavement slope. - 7.
+Provide a minimum of 4 inches of adjustment and a maximum of 8 inches of adjustment on new or rebuilt manholes.
+The adjustment rings and frame shall not exceed a total height of 17 inches. - 8.
+Provide a minimum of 3 inches of adjustment and a maximum of 6 inches of adjustment on catch basins and field inlets.